-Time Period date of passing the flight test until the end of the 12th month after the month of passing the test For example, to calculate the validity period, the intent is if you conduct the test on 17 June 2024, then your instructor proficiency check is valid from 17 June 2024 - 30 June 2025 date of passing the endorsement test flight until the 24th month after the month of passing the endorsement test flight For example, to calculate the validity period, the intent is if you conduct the test on 17 June 2024, then your instructor proficiency check is valid from 17 June 2024 - 30 June 2026 date of passing the endorsement test flight until the 24th month after the month of passing the endorsement test flight For example, to calculate the validity period, the intent is if you conduct the test on 17 June 2024, then your instructor proficiency check is valid from 17 June 2024 - 30 June 2026 Note: Your instructor proficiency check is only valid for operations with that specific operator. while you are successfully participating in the system date of passing the endorsement test flight until the 24th month after the month of passing the endorsement test flight For example, to calculate the validity period, the intent is if you conduct the test on 17 June 2024, then your instructor proficiency check is valid from 17 June 2024 - 30 June 2026 is an existing check) you may complete an instrument proficiency check for the rating within 3 months before the expiry of your previous check.
+Activity Time Period pass the flight test for the rating date of passing the flight test until the end of the 12th month after the month of passing the test For example, to calculate the validity period, the intent is if you conduct the test on 17 June 2024, then your instructor proficiency check is valid from 17 June 2024 - 30 June 2025 pass a fight test for a training endorsement and the flight test was taken more than 6 months from the date of the rating flight test date of passing the endorsement test flight until the 24th month after the month of passing the endorsement test flight For example, to calculate the validity period, the intent is if you conduct the test on 17 June 2024, then your instructor proficiency check is valid from 17 June 2024 - 30 June 2026 pass an operator proficiency check that: > covers operations under the rating date of passing the endorsement test flight until the 24th month after the month of passing the endorsement test flight was conducted by a flight examiner who holds a flight instructor test endorsement For example, to calculate the validity period, the intent is if you conduct the test on 17 June 2024, then your instructor proficiency check is valid from 17 June 2024 - 30 June 2026 Note: Your instructor proficiency check is only valid for operations with that specific operator. you are participating in a regulation 61.040 approved operator's training and checking system for an operation under the rating while you are successfully participating in the system complete an instructor proficiency check in an aircraft or an approved flight simulator training device and: date of passing the endorsement test flight until the 24th month after the month of passing the endorsement test flight it is conducted by CASA, a flight examiner or holder of a 61.040 approval to conduct the check For example, to calculate the validity period, the intent is if you conduct the test on 17 June 2024, then your instructor proficiency check is valid from 17 June 2024 - 30 June 2026 your logbook is endorsed by one of the above that you have completed an instructor proficiency check

+If you hold an instructor proficiency check (this is an existing check) you may complete an instrument proficiency check for the rating within 3 months before the expiry of your previous check.
 In this case, your next expiry will be at the end of the 12th month, when your previous check expired.
 For example, if your existing an instructor proficiency check expires on 31 July 2025, you may undertake a flight review in May, June or July of 2025 and your new validity will be the 31 July 2026.

 Note: You are successfully participating in an operator's training and checking system for an operation if:

-- > you are employed by the operator - > the operator's training and checking system covers the operation - > you have met the requirements under the system for entry into the system - you are permitted under the system to be assigned by the operator for duty for the operation.
+- > you are employed by the operator - > the operator's training and checking system covers the operation - > you have met the requirements under the system for entry into the system - > you are permitted under the system to be assigned by the operator for duty for the operation.